 3. Show the children how to use the toothbrush and toothpaste to gently clean the egg.
 This will show them how good oral hygiene can help protect our teeth from damage and even reverse damage.

-Have them carefully brush the whole surface of the egg, and emphasize that when brushing their teeth, they need to brush all the surfaces of each tooth to make sure every sport gets cleaned.
-Ask them to imagine that the brown stains on the eggs and dental plaque that they have to brush away with their toothbrushes!
+Have them carefully brush the whole surface of the egg, and emphasize that when brushing their teeth, they need to brush all the surfaces of each tooth to make sure every spot gets cleaned.
+Ask them to imagine that the brown stains on the eggs are dental plaque that they have to brush away with their toothbrushes!